AI in telecom network analysis & predictive maintenance

 - Similarly, network operators can use AI to identify parts of networks with a large number of users who would benefit from network improvements, leading to higher profit

-- Optimize the behavior of network based on weather data, daily movements and real-time usage data
+- Optimize the behavior of the network based on weather data, daily movements and real-time usage data

 - Enhance network utilization and customer satisfaction through dynamic resource allocation